 In total, there are more than 380 trails that you can access in Kananaskis Country.
 These trails range in difficulty from easy to more strenuous hikes.

-Some of the most popular trails in this area include the Grotto Canyon Hiking Trail, the Karst Spring Mountain Biking & Hiking Trail, and the Ribbon Falls Hiking & Mountain Biking Trail.
+Some of the most popular trails in this area include the Grotto Canyon Hiking Trail, the Rocky Mountain Legacy Trail, the Goat Creek Trail, and the Ribbon Falls Hiking & Mountain Biking Trail.

 For winter visitors, it is important to note that Alberta Parks does not monitor ice conditions.
 If you plan on hiking in Kananaskis Country during the winter, make sure to bring the proper gear and take necessary precautions for potentially icy conditions.